dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/json-artifacts.md

 ### Write JSON artifacts

-The `WRITE_JSON` config determines whether dbt writes [JSON artifacts](/reference/artifacts/dbt-artifacts) (eg. `manifest.json`, `run_results.json`) to the `target/` directory.
+The `WRITE_JSON` config determines whether dbt writes [JSON artifacts](/reference/artifacts/dbt-artifacts) (for example, `manifest.json`, `run_results.json`) to the `target/` directory.
 JSON serialization can be slow, and turning this flag off _might_ make invocations of dbt faster.
-Alternatively, you might disable this config if you want to perform a dbt operation and avoid overwriting artifacts from a previous run step.
+Alternatively, you can disable this config to perform a dbt operation and avoid overwriting artifacts from a previous run step.

 <File name='Usage'>